 Prorealtime stoploss overfitting

-The abscissa axis represents the tested values for the stop-loss, and the ordinate axis represents the trading system performance depending on the stop-loss values.
+The abscissa axis represents the tested stop-loss values, and the ordinate axis represents the trading system’s performance depending on the stop-loss values.
 According to the previous outcome, a stop-loss at 36 points gives the best performance, with a gain of 1400 points during the test period.
-Thus, I naively set the PSTOPLOSS variable at 36 points in the source code of the trading strategy.
+Thus, I naively set the PSTOPLOSS variable at 36 points in the trading strategy’s source code.

 //--------------------------------------------------------------------------